Monitoring alerts

 Reports abnormal latencies of I/O operations in the cluster performed by clients.

 Note for this and the alert below: the initial starting point is always to run /usr/lib/storpool/latthreshold.py on a node with access to the management of the cluster, to see what is hanging.
 The follow-up depends on the common denominator for the problematic requests.
-More details available here.
+For details, see Hanging requests in the cluster.

 The format of the alert is as follows: